GSA/fpki-guides/pages/FPKI Trust Infrastructure Overview.md

 The Federal PKI is comprised of Federal government, industry, state and local government, community-of-interest, and other representatives who work collaboratively to leverage the Federal PKI, and to provide trust services for the benefit of the federal government.

 The Federal PKI Policy Authority (sometimes referred to as Policy Authority or by the acronym FPKIPA) was created at the direction of the Federal Chief Information Officers (CIO) Council in 2000 to serve as the Federal PKI governing body.
 The FPKIPA is an interagency body with voting membership limited to federal agencies who are Shared Service Provider (SSP) customers or who operate federal legacy PKIs.
 Other agencies, industry, and state representatives participate in the FPKIPA as observers.
-The FPKIPA is supported by several policy and technical working groups such as teh Certificate Policy Working Group (CPWG).
+The FPKIPA is supported by several policy and technical working groups such as the Certificate Policy Working Group (CPWG).
 > Among other things, the FPKIPA establishes Federal PKI processes and policies, reviews and approves applications for participation in the Federal PKI, ensures ongoing conformance of existing particpants, and executes Memoranda of Agreement or Contracts (as applicable) with participants.

 The Federal PKI Management Authority (sometimes referred to as Management Authority or by the acronym FPKIMA) is the organization that operates and maintains the Federal PKI Trust Infrastructure CAs on behalf of the U.S. Federal Government, subject to the direction of the Federal PKI Policy Authority.